 - (a) Date, place, and time.
-Regular meetings of the Port of Seattle Commission shall be held on the second and fourth Tuesdays of every month except December.
-In December, regular meetings shall be held on the second and third Tuesdays.
-The meeting held on the second Tuesday of the month shall be held at port headquarters at Pier 69, 2711 Alaskan Way, Seattle, Washington.
-When a regular meeting is held on the fourth Tuesday of the month, it shall be held at the conference center at Seattle-Tacoma International Airport, 17801 International Boulevard, Seattle, Washington.
-The meeting held on the third Tuesday of December shall be held at the conference center at Seattle-Tacoma International Airport, 17801 International Boulevard, Seattle, Washington.
+Regular meetings of the Port of Seattle Commission shall be held on the second and fourth Tuesdays of every month except August, November, and December.
+In August, November, and December, regular meetings shall be held on the second and third Tuesdays.
+The meeting on the second Tuesday of the month shall be held at port headquarters at Pier 69, 2711 Alaskan Way, Seattle, Washington.
+Regular meetings on the fourth Tuesday of the month shall be held at the conference center at Seattle-Tacoma International Airport, 17801 International Boulevard, Seattle, Washington.
+The meeting held on the third Tuesdays of August, November, and December shall be held at the conference center at Seattle-Tacoma International Airport, 17801 International Boulevard, Seattle, Washington.
 Regular public meetings shall be convened at 12:00 noon.
-When an executive session is to be held, the regular meeting may convene at 11:00 a.m. and shall immediately recess to an executive session that shall be closed to the public, after which the public session shall reconvene at 12:00 noon.
-When a regular meeting falls on a holiday, such regular meeting shall be rescheduled as soon as possible thereafter.
+When an executive session is to be held, the regular meeting may convene at 10:30 a.m. and shall immediately recess to an executive session that shall be closed to the public, after which the public session shall reconvene at 12:00 noon.
+When a regular meeting falls on a holiday, the regular meeting shall be cancelled and a special meeting shall be rescheduled as soon as possible thereafter.
 Regular public meetings held pursuant to the schedule described in this section shall not require additional publication of notice; however, notice similar to that provided for special meetings may be provided for regular meetings. - (b) Cancellation.
 Regular or special meetings may be cancelled by authorization of the president or by written request of a majority of the membership of the commission.
 Such a request shall be provided to the president and the commission clerk at least 25 hours in advance of the scheduled convening time of the meeting to be cancelled.
 The commission clerk shall issue notice of such cancellations no later than 24 hours in advance of the scheduled convening time pursuant to the same procedures required for notice of special meetings.
 Meetings requiring cancellation less than 24 hours in advance of the scheduled convening time due to extenuating circumstances shall be convened at the scheduled time and immediately adjourned as otherwise provided for in this section.

-- 5. Order of business for regular meetings. - (a) The order of business for regular meetings shall be as follows, subject to the conditions specified in this section:
+- (5) Order of business for regular meetings. - (a) The order of business for regular meetings shall be as follows, subject to the conditions specified in this section:

 Call to Order

 Executive Session

 Approval of the Agenda

+Special Orders of the Day

 Executive Director's Report

+Committee Reports

 Public Comment

-Unanimous Consent Calendar
+Consent Agenda

-Special Orders

-Authorizations and Final Actions
+Items Removed from the Consent Agenda

+Unfinished Business

+New Business

-Presentations, Reports, and Staff Briefings
+Presentations and Staff Reports

-Questions on Referral to Committee
+Questions on Referral to Committee and Closing Comments

 Adjournment